fangq/mcx/README.md

 Carlo (MC) simulations at a blazing speed, typically hundreds to a thousand times faster than a single-threaded CPU-based MC implementation.

-MCX is written in C and NVIDIA CUDA.
-It only be executed on NVIDIA GPUs.
-If you want to run hardware-accelerated MCX simulations on AMD/Intel GPUs or CPUs, please download MCX-CL (MCX for OpenCL), which is written in OpenCL.
+MCX is written in C and NVIDIA CUDA, and runs on NVIDIA GPUs.
+The same CUDA source can also be compiled for AMD GPUs through HIP/ROCm by configuring with `-DUSE_HIP=ON` (see Requirement and Installation below).
+If you want to run hardware-accelerated MCX simulations on Intel GPUs or CPUs, please download MCX-CL (MCX for OpenCL), which is written in OpenCL.
 MCX and MCX-CL are highly compatible.

 Due to the nature of the underlying MC algorithms, MCX and MCX-CL are ray-tracing/ray-casting software under-the-hood.
 Compared to commonly